Gin Cocktails: The Best 25 Recipes

 How To Make a Blackberry Gin Fizz

 Add blackberries to a shaker and muddle (crush).
-Add rest of ingredients, except the soda, and shake.
+Add the rest of the ingredients, except the soda, and shake.
 Strain into a rocks glass and top soda.

 Ingredients